 Energy dollars can pour out of your living space through drafty doors and windows, as well as unused portions of the home.
 The Energy Education Council encourages people to make a small investment of time for big dividends in keeping your home or apartment warm and cost efficient this winter.

-Costs associated with heating and cooling account for the majority, about 44 percent of utility bills.
+Costs associated with heating and cooling account about 44 percent of utility bills.
 Lowering the thermostat is the easiest way to save energy.
-Energy use is reduced for every degree dialed down.
-With an eight-hour setback of 10 degrees, the savings is about 20 percent, about 2 percent each degree lowered over an eight hour period.
-If two eight-hour setbacks of 10 degrees lower are used while sleeping and during time away from home, up to 40 percent savings can result.
-Turn it down when you are away from home or sleeping, and keep it to the lowest comfortable level when you’re at home.
+Adjust the temperature 5 to 8 degrees when you are away from home or sleeping, and keep it to the lowest comfortable level when at home.
 Consider installing a programmable thermostat to automatically adjust the temperature day and night.